jpduarteeecs/hardwaremakers/labs_sp17/angklung/angkulng.md

 }
 ```

-You need to understand few things of the previous code:
+You need to understand few things from the previous code:

 * For now, ignore the `#if defined(ARDUINO)` part.
 It indicates how code is being loaded.
 This time we load it using serial port, it can be also loaded wireless!.
 * `void setup()` is run once, only at the beginning of the code.
 It is used to set several things, in this case, pin and serial communication.